Site icon Texas Travel Talk

 The most popular time to visit haunted houses and haunted places is on or around Halloween, but some haunted spots are open year-round daily.
 Why?
 Because they are haunted, and they don’t wait for Halloween to scare the living daylights out of you!
 Follow these haunted places and towns in Texas for a haunted road trip – you may even find a ghost town or two!

-Texas Haunters Convention 2022 at Mesquite, TX Convention Center.
+Texas Haunters Convention at Mesquite, TX Convention Center (2022).
 Photo Credit: Kim Croisant

 Central Texas / Texas Hill Country

-Are you traveling to Seguin anytime soon?
-You could stay in the historic and haunted Magnolia Hotel.
+Are you traveling to Seguin, TX, to see the world’s largest pecan anytime soon?
+If so, you could stay in the historic and haunted Magnolia Hotel.
 This unique spot has been voted one of Texas’s most haunted bed and breakfasts and has been featured in Ghost Adventures, Paranormal Files, and PBS Strange Town.

 2. Hotel Driskill – Austin

-To book a room at The Haunted Driskill Hotel, you’ll have to spend $723 and up a night!
+To book a room at The Haunted Driskill Hotel, you’ll need to spend $723 or more per night!

 3. Jacob’s Well – Wimberley

-Jacob’s Well in the Texas Hill Country is known for exceptional diving and has claimed many victims over the years.
+Jacob’s Well in the Texas Hill Country is known for exceptional diving and has claimed many victims.
 Stories abound of those left behind in the underwater caverns.
 This story is from 2017.
 But there is a book out about Ghosthunting in San Antonio, Austin, and the Texas Hill Country

 4. Faust Hotel – New Braunfels

-I’ve read where people have said The Faust Hotel in New Braunfels is haunted and that they’ve heard sounds of children playing.
-But nothing about this is on the website.
+I’ve read that people have said The Faust Hotel in New Braunfels is haunted and that they’ve heard sounds of children playing, but nothing about this is on the website.

 5. Manor Night At The Park

-On Friday, Oct.
-28, hang out with the ghosts and goblins of Timmermann Park – Manor, TX, for food, fun, live music, and haunted trails.
+Hang out at Timmermann Park – Manor, TX’s ghosts and goblins for food, fun, live music, and haunted trails.

 6. Brown Country Museum of History’s Haunted Jail